 ½ cup chilli infused olive or avocado oil

 1 tbsp granulated coffee added to 1 cup of boiling water

 2/3 cup cocoa powder

 pinch of chilli powder (optional)

 Preheat oven to 180 degrees C.

 Lightly spray a 6-hole muffin tray.
-Place chili oil in a large mixing bowl and, stirring with a whisk, add first 7 ingredients, one at a time in the order listed, until combined.
+Place chilli oil in a large mixing bowl and, stirring with a whisk, add first 7 ingredients, one at a time in the order listed, until combined.
 Sift together cocoa powder and flour and add to the wet mix.

 Whisk well to combine (the mixture should be quite runny).
 Divide evenly between the muffin tins and bake for about 25-30 minutes or until a skewer inserted in the middle comes out clean.

 Cool in the tins, then remove and cool completely on a wire rack.
 Serve with some mascarpone cheese and a pinch of chilli powder.